nathanielgreen/CV/README.md

 - Helped set up base foundations for a brand new internal project, that the bootcamp joining the company in May could build on on top.
 This involved:
-  - Helping them decide on a tech stack, weighing up the pros and cons of different stacks as well as informing them on what other tech is used at AND Digital
+  - Helping them decide on a tech stack, weighing up the pros and cons of different stacks as well as informing them about other tech that is used at AND Digital
   - Writing reusable React components for them to start off with on the front-end, and creating a re-usable AND Digital user authentication component